bassusteur/CLIdraw/README.md

 ## To Do's:

-fix linux refresh of screen.
+fix linux refresh of terminal.

 ## Linux: